Aircloak/aircloak/air/docs/content/deployment.md

 Insights Datasource Connector derives its configuration from that of Insights Cloak.

-The static configuration are stored in configuration files made available to the docker containers through [volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).
+The static configuration is stored in configuration files made available to the docker containers through [volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).

 ## Resource requirements